 What's different about a WAV?

 WAVs are very different from standard cars and each of these differences can impact whether a WAV will suit your needs.
-Here's an overview of some of they key differences to consider.
+Here are some of they key features and differences to consider.

 Travelling in a WAV will feel different from sitting in a standard car.
 You will be seated in your wheelchair which, although safely restrained, is not fixed to the floor in the same way as a car seat.
 You will therefore experience slight movements when seated in your wheelchair – most people get used to this in time, but some may not.
 Your height when seated in the wheelchair may give you a different eyeline out of the windows and with most WAVs the wheelchair user is seated towards the back of the vehicle and so hearing and talking to the driver can be more problematic than in a standard car.
 Again, in time most people get used to these compromises, but you should check whether you are happy with these aspects before you decide if a WAV is right for you.
 The travelling experience will vary between each WAV as well as between conversions from different suppliers, so we would always reccommend a few demonstrations to test each out.